 Goodyear and Dunlop Tyres

-- Acting for Mount Isa Mines and its site senior executive in a prosecution under the Mining Quarrying Safety and Health Act 1999 in Queensland.
+- Acting for Mount Isa Mines and its Site Senior Executive in a prosecution under the Mining Quarrying Safety and Health Act 1999 (Qld) in Queensland.

 - Acting for an energy provider in relation to strategic risk management safety issues on the electrical services network.